 Ultimately, while the modal would offer a cleaner experience with much fewer words on the screen, it would likely mean most users would not ever click through to read the message.
 Looking back, I would've also liked to see how a checkbox vs. no message at all would've performed.

 Copy: 'Remember' or 'Trust' this device?

-We also wanted to test different copy we were seeing in industry benchmarks.
-Our hypothesis was that "Remember" would be more preferred because it was more specific about the function of feature, whereas "Trust" could hold meaning beyond its specific intent, that could turn users away from selecting it.
+I also wanted to test different copy seen industry benchmarks.
+My hypothesis was that "Remember" would be more preferred because it was more specific about the function of feature, whereas "Trust" could hold meaning beyond its specific intent, that could turn users away from selecting it.
 With data breaches being so commonplace, do people really trust their digital services?
 The results of the user study confirmed more participants preferred "Remember this device" (73%) to "Trust this device" (27%).
 And though the study sample size was not large enough to say this with certainly, we felt confident enough in this decision.

 “'Remember this device' is a low security compromise which makes access to my account smoother and faster.”